prushton2/searchengine/README.md

 ## Issues
 * The indexer is bad at character lengths, since characters arent well defined in unicode
 * It is abysmally slow.
 I suspect this to be the many files written in quick succession, but i have yet to benchmark it
+* Fix some security issues by stripping characters

 # Backend
 The backend gets a search request and compiles the requested sites for the frontend